epam/ai-dial/docs/architecture.md

 ### Introduction

 Modular architecture of AI DIAL allows implementing scalable and customized solutions to fit specific business needs.
-Its key building blocks include Core, Chat, Adapters, Applications, and a resilient and scalable persistent blob storage, with Redis layered on top to enhance performance.
+Its key building blocks include [Core](#ai-dial-core) (the main and the only required component), [Chat](#chat) (web application with user interface), [Adapters](#llm-adapters) (align APIs of LLMs with the Universal API of Core), Applications (any custom logic with a conversation interface packaged as a ready-to-use solution), and a [persistent layer](#persistent-layer) that relies on a resilient and scalable cloud blob storage, with Redis layered on top to enhance performance.

 Unified API offers a universal connectivity between models, external and internal clients.
-Applications can form an ecosystem and interact with each other through high-performance AI DIAL Core using the Unified API.
+Applications can form an ecosystem and interact with each other through the Unified API with access to all DIAL Core features.
+DIAL Core employs a proprietary load balancer and a retry mechanism that enhance performance and fault tolerance, particularly during peak demand.
+This significantly reduces delays and boosts throughput.

 ![](./img/arch-intro.svg)

 You can have a [minimal installation](#minimal-installation) with Core (the only mandatory component) and a Unified public API to enable external and internal client access AI DIAL features.
+This package can be easily deployed even on a personal laptop or a desktop computer and is a good starting point to get familiar with AI DIAL.
 To engage chat users and access different LLMs, you can have a setup with Core, Chat and LLM adapters – we call it a [standard installation](#standard-installation).
+This package is better suited for enterprise-level production use.

-A modular architecture allows adding as many components as needed up to a [complete ecosystem](#full-platform-landscape), including Chat and Chat Themes, Analytics Real-Time, Chat Overlay, Assistant, LLM Adapters and Auth Helper.
+A modular architecture allows adding as many components as needed up to a [complete ecosystem](#full-platform-landscape).

 ### Minimal Installation